Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Hot and Cold Feed Extrusion

-The difficulties of hot feed extrusion have led to the development of cold feed
+The challenges associated with hot feed extrusion have prompted the creation of cold feed rubber extrusion methods.

-Cold Feed Extrusion – With cold feed rubber extrusion, the rubber compound is fed into the hopper at room temperature.
-Cold feed extrusion is also known as compression forming.
-The screw has decreasing pitch with increasing diameter and more flight depth at the feed end to increase feed output.
-The pressure in cold feed extrusion is higher to force the rubber compound through the die.
+Cold Feed Extrusion – In cold feed extrusion, the rubber mixture is introduced into the hopper at ambient temperature.
+This method, also referred to as compression forming, features a screw design with a progressively larger pitch and deeper flights at the feeding end to enhance the feed rate.
+Higher pressure is employed in cold feed extrusion to push the rubber compound through the die.

 A special version of cold feed extrusion is a pin barrel that has 80 to 100 pins sticking out of the barrel of the extruder pointed toward the screw.
 The purpose of the pins is to improve the mixing process, which improves its homogeneity and the quality of the extruded pieces.
 The flexibility of pin barrel cold extruders allows them to extrude hard rubber compounds, which is not possible with other cold feed extrusion processes.